mph-/lcapy/doc/expressions.rst

 - `sign` returns sign

-- `strictly_proper` returns True if degree of denominator greater than degree of numerator

 - `symbols` returns dictionary of symbols used in the expression keyed by their names

+- `var` returns the underlying SymPy symbol representing the domain

 Methods
 =======